Reinventing Automation for Ease, Reliability, and Adaptability

 Tobi Coker

 Tobi Coker is a Partner on the Investment team at Felicis.
 He works with the investment team to source and evaluate investments, conduct diligence, and work with existing portfolio companies.
-Previously, Tobi was an investor at The Production Board (TPB), a Bay Area-based early-stage venture firm, where he helped found and seed six companies in life sciences and human health.
+Previously, Tobi was an investor at The Production Board (TPB), a Bay Area-based early-stage venture studio, where he helped found and seed six companies in life sciences and human health.
 Before TPB, Tobi started his career in the Investment Banking and Capital Markets division at Morgan Stanley, providing coverage to healthcare and biotechnology companies.
-Currently, he is a Kauffman Fellow, class of 28, and an active member of BLCK VC.
-Tobi received a B.S. degree in Biology, with a minor in Economics from Georgetown University.
+Tobi received a B.S. degree in Biology, with minors in Economics & Computer Science from Georgetown University.

 I’m Nigerian-American, and my parents are first-generation immigrants.
 While I grew up in Atlanta, I had a different home life compared to all my friends.
 My family ate different food and placed a heavy emphasis on education, strict screen-time limits, and the importance of family and community.
 My dad’s a physician, and my grandfather does sickle cell anemia research in Africa.
 I remember watching my dad treat patients as a young kid, and he would always encourage me to start asking questions afterward.
 While my parents might have expected me to become a doctor, lawyer, or engineer, I was drawn to investing to scale the impact of my values.
 It’s a big reason why I’ve been drawn to how technology affects healthcare and the fundamental nature of work.
 If tech is more efficient and keeps people healthier, everyone involved will get to spend more time doing what they love with the people they care about.